Malaysia Airlines: Select 3000i

 All Malaysia Airlines Airbus A350-900, Airbus A330-300,-200 and Boeing 737-800 aircraft are equipped with an Inflight entertainment system, Select 3000i, with audio and video available in 14 languages.
 A majority of it being powered by the Panasonic eX2 and eX3 series.
 Select 3000i would be discontinued on all Boeing 737-800 in the future.

 Select Mainscreen

 Used in Economy Class on Boeing 737-800 (9M-ML*) regional and medium-haul aircraft, which features 15-inch drop-down retractable LCD screens are installed at every fourth seat row.
 Content is limited on these system as it is catered for selected flights only.
 Select mainscreen would be discontinued with the aircraft equipped to be transferred to the airlines subsidiary Firefly pending cabin refurbishing.

 Sponsorships

-Malaysia Airlines previously signed a 3-year sponsorship deal with Premier League club Liverpool FC in October 2016, which gives them the right to be its Official Global Airline Partner.
+Malaysia Airlines signed a 3-year sponsorship deal with Premier League club Liverpool FC in October 2016, giving it the right to be its Official Global Airline Partner.
 In addition, a six-minute advertisement video of Malaysia Airlines will be broadcast during home games at Anfield until the 2018-2019 season.

-Recently the airline has signed a commercial partnership with Manchester United F.C. with the goal of extending the airlines branding towards several key markets.
+The airline has signed a commercial partnership with Manchester United F.C. in March 2024.
+This collaboration was signed with the goal of extending the airline's branding towards several key markets.

+Malaysia Airlines served as the official global airline partner and associate sponsor for the Mumbai Indians cricket team for the 2026 season.
+The airline introduced a special Mumbai Indians-themed aircraft livery on an A330-300 to celebrate the collaboration under the theme "Two Blues, One Shared Journey".